 3. List every item separately

 As mentioned previously, Facebook Marketplace is picture-based and it is easier to show items separately than having them combined in the same post.

 Buyers are less likely to swipe through multiple photos just to check if you have the item that they are looking for.

-For example, if you have a group of Christmas trees for sale, it is better to post every tree separately so that users really take the time to check out each tree.
+For example, if you have a group selling Christmas trees, it is better to post every tree separately so that users really take the time to check out each tree.

 4. Consider your personal profile